Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/oundle-school--11-plus--maths--2008--sample-paper-1_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-Susan’s bus fare is exactly $44 \ \text{p}$.
+Susan's bus fare is exactly $44 \ \text{p}$.
 If the driver can give her change, what is the smallest number of coins that can change hands when Susan pays to get on the bus?
 (Explain clearly)

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Susan’s bus fare is exactly $44 \ \text{p}$.
+<pre class='language-latex'><code class='language-latex'>Susan's bus fare is exactly $44 \ \text{p}$.
 If the driver can give her change, what is the smallest number of coins that can change hands when Susan pays to get on the bus?
 (Explain clearly)
 </code></pre>
 </div>